open-telemetry/opentelemetry-collector-contrib/receiver/prometheusexec/README.md

 ```

 - ### env
-`env` is an optional entry to indicate which environment variables the command needs to run properly.
-Under it, there should be a list of key (`name`) - value (`value`) pairs.
+Specifying environment variables with `env` is optional.
+To use environment variables, under the `env` key should be a list of key (`name`) - value (`value`) pairs.
 They are case-sensitive.
 When running a command, these environment variables are added to the pre-existing environment variables the Collector is currently running with (the entire environment is replicated, including the directory).
 Example:

 ```yaml
 receivers: